dileep315r/dileep315r.github.io/cpp.md

 22. But anyway, simply remembering to put one asterisk per pointer is enough for most pointer users interested in declaring multiple pointers per statement.
 23. After that, mypointer and myarray would be equivalent and would have very similar properties.
 The main difference being that mypointer can be assigned a different address, whereas myarray can never be assigned anything, and will always represent the same block of 20 elements of type int.
 Pointers and arrays support the same set of operations, with the same meaning for both.
 The main difference being that pointers can be assigned new addresses, while arrays cannot.
 24. Well, in fact these brackets are a dereferencing operator known as offset operator.
 They dereference the variable they follow just as * does, but they also add the number between brackets to the address being dereferenced.
-The reason is that, when adding one to a pointer, the pointer is made to point to the following element of the same type, and, therefore, the size in bytes of the type it points to is added to the pointer.
+25. The reason is that, when adding one to a pointer, the pointer is made to point to the following element of the same type, and, therefore, the size in bytes of the type it points to is added to the pointer.
-Remembering operator precedence rules, we can recall that postfix operators, such as increment and decrement, have higher precedence than prefix operators, such as the dereference operator (*).
+26. Remembering operator precedence rules, we can recall that postfix operators, such as increment and decrement, have higher precedence than prefix operators, such as the dereference operator (*).
-Here p points to a variable, but points to it in a const-qualified manner, meaning that it can read the value pointed, but it cannot modify it.
+27. Here p points to a variable, but points to it in a const-qualified manner, meaning that it can read the value pointed, but it cannot modify it.
 Note also, that the expression &y is of type int*, but this is assigned to a pointer of type const int*.
 This is allowed: a pointer to non-const can be implicitly converted to a pointer to const.
 But not the other way around!
 As a safety feature, pointers to const are not implicitly convertible to pointers to non-const.
 Pointers can be used to access a variable by its address, and this access may include modifying the value pointed.
 But it is also possible to declare pointers that can access the pointed value to read it, but not to modify it.
 These pointers point to constant content they cannot modify, but they are not constant themselves: i.e., the pointers can still be incremented or assigned different addresses, although they cannot modify the content they point to.
-And this is where a second dimension to constness is added to pointers: Pointers can also be themselves const.
+28. And this is where a second dimension to constness is added to pointers: Pointers can also be themselves const.
 And this is specified by appending const to the pointed type (after the asterisk)
-To add a little bit more confusion to the syntax of const with pointers, the const qualifier can either precede or follow the pointed type, with the exact same meaning:
+29. To add a little bit more confusion to the syntax of const with pointers, the const qualifier can either precede or follow the pointed type, with the exact same meaning:
-String literals are arrays of the proper array type to contain all its characters plus the terminating null-character, with each of the elements being of type const char (as literals, they can never be modified).
+30. String literals are arrays of the proper array type to contain all its characters plus the terminating null-character, with each of the elements being of type const char (as literals, they can never be modified).
-C++ allows the use of pointers that point to pointers, that these, in its turn, point to data (or even to other pointers).
+31. C++ allows the use of pointers that point to pointers, that these, in its turn, point to data (or even to other pointers).
 The syntax simply requires an asterisk (*) for each level of indirection in the declaration of the pointer:
-The void type of pointer is a special type of pointer.
+32. The void type of pointer is a special type of pointer.
 In C++, void represents the absence of type.
 Therefore, void pointers are pointers that point to a value that has no type (and thus also an undetermined length and undetermined dereferencing properties).
-This gives void pointers a great flexibility, by being able to point to any data type, from an integer value or a float to a string of characters.
+33. This gives void pointers a great flexibility, by being able to point to any data type, from an integer value or a float to a string of characters.
 In exchange, they have a great limitation: the data pointed to by them cannot be directly dereferenced (which is logical, since we have no type to dereference to), and for that reason, any address in a void pointer needs to be transformed into some other pointer type that points to a concrete data type before being dereferenced.
 One of its possible uses may be to pass generic parameters to a function.
-But pointers can actually point to any address, including addresses that do not refer to any valid element.
-Typical examples of this are uninitialized pointers and pointers to nonexistent elements of an array:
+34. But pointers can actually point to any address, including addresses that do not refer to any valid element.
+Typical examples of this are uninitialized pointers and pointers to nonexistent elements of an array.
+Accessing such a pointer causes undefined behavior, ranging from an error during runtime to accessing some random value.
+35. But, sometimes, a pointer really needs to explicitly point to nowhere, and not just an invalid address.
+For such cases, there exists a special value that any pointer type can take: the null pointer value.
+This value can be expressed in C++ in two ways: either with an integer value of zero, or with the nullptr keyword:
+36. Here, both p and q are null pointers, meaning that they explicitly point to nowhere, and they both actually compare equal: all null pointers compare equal to other null pointers.
+It is also quite usual to see the defined constant NULL be used in older code to refer to the null pointer value:
+37. NULL is defined in several headers of the standard library, and is defined as an alias of some null pointer constant value (such as 0 or nullptr)
+C++ allows operations with pointers to functions.
+The typical use of this is for passing a function as an argument to another function.
+Pointers to functions are declared with the same syntax as a regular function declaration, except that the name of the function is enclosed between parentheses () and an asterisk (*) is inserted before the name.
+    ```
+    // pointer to functions
+    #include <iostream>
+    using namespace std;

+    int addition (int a, int b)
+    { return (a+b); }

+    int subtraction (int a, int b)
+    { return (a-b); }

+    int operation (int x, int y, int (*functocall)(int,int))
+    {
+      int g;
+      g = (*functocall)(x,y);
+      return (g);
+    }

+    int main ()
+    {
+      int m,n;
+      int (*minus)(int,int) = subtraction;

+      m = operation (7, 5, addition);
+      n = operation (20, m, minus);
+      cout <<n;
+      return 0;
+    }
+    ```
+38.